tdlazoen/modern_era_philosophy/process.md

 After this, the original 453 documents had been broken up into 23,411 documents of 500-1500 words in length.

-### Part of Speech Tagging
+#### Part of Speech Tagging
 Utilizing the Python package [spaCy](https://spacy.io/), I parsed each document and using POS tagging, extracting only the nouns from the text.
-This process proved quite fast thanks to spaCy's multi-threading functionality, which is efficient and effective due to spaCy's being written in Cython.
+This process proved quite fast thanks to spaCy's multi-threading functionality, which is efficient and effective due to spaCy being written in Cython.

 *The text cleaning process can be found in [text_processing.py](text_processing.py)*

 # Latent Dirichlet Allocation
+In order to analyze change in philosophical thought over time, it was first important to identify topics being discussed within the documents.
+There two topic modeling algorithms I found myself chossing between were Non-negative Matrix Factorization(NMF) and Latent Dirichlet Allocation(LDA).